 The following information is addressed to foreign entrepreneurs regarding the collection of VAT.

-- who has neither his residence, registered office, habitual abode nor a fixed establishment in Austria,
+- has neither his residence, registered office, habitual abode nor a fixed establishment in Austria, and

-- makes a taxable supply of goods or services in Austria for which the reverse charge system does not apply (supplies of goods except supplies of contract work taxable as supplies of goods; toleration of the use of toll roads for consideration),
+- makes a taxable supply of goods or services in Austria for which the reverse charge system does not apply (supplies of goods except supplies of contract work taxable as supplies of goods; toleration of the use of toll roads for consideration; rental of immovable property),

 - if the recipient of the supply is a public legal entity or an entrepreneur for whose business the supply is carried out,